SoCal TMJ & Headache — Los Angeles

 Output: A written treatment protocol with measurable milestones and specialist referral when indicated.

 Classic trigeminal neuralgia responds to carbamazepine in 70–90% of cases.
-If the pain does not respond, the diagnosis is likely incorrect — not the medication.
-Without a confirmed diagnosis, patients receive escalating doses of ineffective medications while the underlying cause remains unaddressed.
+If the pain is not responding, the diagnosis is wrong — not the medication.
+Patients without a proper classification end up on escalating doses of the wrong drug while the real cause goes untreated.

 Serial dental procedures (root canals, extractions) addressing the wrong structure